Dojo

 ‘Get to the good stuff’ sits at the heart of the brand, and is brought to life through a dynamic graphic system.
 This new expression begins with a refreshed wordmark built from simple graphic forms that build with momentum, symbolising the movement and anticipation felt by both businesses and consumers.

 The same sense of momentum is captured in Dojo Sans, a bespoke typeface created with Displaay Type Foundry.
-This typeface features a set of expressive glyphs that stretch and reform and rounded graphic forms and bold geometric details that feel strong and defined, yet open and approachable.
+This typeface features a set of expressive glyphs that stretch and reform with rounded graphic forms and bold geometric details that feel strong and defined, yet open and approachable

 The primary colour, Active Teal, elevates the heritage hue of Dojo into a fresher space, alluding to the ‘green light’ to go out, do business, and enjoy the high-street.

 Art direction captures a day-in-the-life of business owners and the people they serve, keeping it real and in the moment.
-Bringing the defined photography principles and style direction to life, the Dojo team worked with (insert photographers name) on an extensive shoot across (XX amount) locations around the UK.
+Bringing the defined photography principles and style direction to life, the Dojo team worked on an extensive shoot across multple locations around the UK.

 A bespoke illustration set created with the Dojo team and Giacomo Bagnara compliments the forms from the logo and typeface.
 This creates a bold, simple and iconic visual identity that can dial up and down at different moments within the experience, across both marketing and digital touchpoints.